 A Roundabout spokesperson confirmed to Playbill.com that the non-profit is in discussions for a commercial transfer of Twelve Angry Men, one of its most popular stagings to date.
 No information, however, was confirmed on a theatre.

+Set in a jury room, Twelve Angry Men tells the story of a murder trial in which a youth is alleged to have killed his father.
+The case seems like an open-and-shut situation as eleven of the unnamed jurors believe the defendant to be guilty.
+Juror #8, however, is not so certain, stirring up the room and setting off a number of arguments.
 The anonymous deciding dozen are currently Mark Blum, Kevin Geer, Robert Foxworth, James Rebhorn, Michael Mastro, Robert Clohessy, John Pankow, Boyd Gaines, Tom Aldredge, Peter Friedman, Byron Jennings and Adam Trese.
 Matte Osian plays a guard.

 Twelve Angry Men has proven the most popular Roundabout staging at its current home, the American Airlines Theatre, since the company's reopening of the venue in 2000.
 The Rose drama will have outrun the longest running production in the space by more than two times: the 2001 revival of Clare Boothe Luce's The Women — starring Kristen Johnston, Cynthia Nixon and Jennifer Tilly played 13 weeks.
 By May 15, Twelve Angry Men will have played 32 weeks.
 (The former Selwyn Theatre was home to the long-running Edna Ferber and George S. Kaufman 1927 comedy The Royal Family which played 345 performances.)